compasjs/compas/packages/code-gen/src/experimental/README.md

 - [ ] Update `T.any()` to be more inline with the new target system.
 - [ ] Update `T.string().pattern()` with `patternExplanation`
 - [ ] Self-host store package
+- Future ideas;
+  - Include `query` + where & builder helpers in the output instead of requiring
+    @compas/store.
+We could probably generate them at `common/database.js`

 ## Issue